-Mainly my work is thrown white stoneware, decorated with drawings and text inlaid in black slip.
-I draw into the dry clay using a sharp pin and fill the drawn sections with black slip, scraping away any excess clay with a metal kidney.
+Alice's work is mainly thrown in white stoneware, decorated with drawings and text inlaid in black slip.
+She draws into the dry clay using a sharp pin and fills the drawn sections with black slip, scraping away any excess clay with a metal kidney tool.
 The pot is then bisque fired, glazed with a transparent glaze and re-fired.
-A drawing is never planned before it is started; it just falls out of my head.
-I try never to make the same piece twice.
-I also make badges and coasters from porcelain, decorated in a similar style.
+A drawing is never planned before it is started; it just falls out of her head.
+Alice tries never to make the same piece twice.
+She also makes badges and coasters from porcelain, decorated in a similar style.

 These products are not yet available to buy online, but do email us at email@example.com or give us a ring on 01223 361200 if you wish to enquire about a particular piece.